 DRESS CODE – Leaders are to ensure that all campers are dressed appropriately when uniform is not required.
 Socks and shoes are to be worn at all times.
 No tank tops or bare shoulders.
 All Guiding units require camp hats.

 All groups will break camp at the same time and no one will be permitted to break camp early.
 This helps to keep the site inspections organized and efficient.

 Crests will be issued when the Group has handed in their completed Evaluation Form, and their site inspection form near the picnic shelter, which must be signed by a member of the Security team.

 SMOKING – There will be NO SMOKING inside any of the buildings or tents at camp.
 This includes Lodges, Dance or Event tents, sleeping, washrooms or cooking structures.
 Please try to set a good example for our youth and refrain from smoking in front of them.

-All campers/leaders/youth arriving and/or departing from camp at any time during the weekend must check in and out with Security at Rotary Lodge
+All campers/leaders/youth arriving and/or departing from camp at any time during the weekend must check in and out at Rotary Lodge

 For each unit/section, the required and appropriate leader to youth ratio must be followed.
-For Ranger Units and Venturer Companies, an advisor must be at camp at all times during the weekend.
+For Ranger Units and Venturer Companies, an advisors must be at camp at all times during the weekend.